cjrh/deadpool/README.rst

   know or suspect there's a real memory leak somewhere in your code (or a 3rd-party package!), and the easiest way to deal with that right now is just to periodically remove a process.
+- ``Deadpool`` can propagate ``os.environ`` to the subprocesses.
+  Normally, env vars present at the time of the "main" process will propagate to subprocesses, but dynamically modified env vars via ``os.environ`` will not.
+Actually, it depends on the start method, with ``fork`` doing the propagation, and ``forkserver`` and ``spawn`` not doing it.
+The parameter ``propagate_environ``, e.g., ``propagate_environ=os.environ``, re-enables this for ``forkserver`` and ``spawn``.
+The supplied mapping will be applied to the subprocesses as they are created.
+This also means that if you want to modify some settings, you can modify the mapping object at any time, and new subprocesses created after that modification will get the new vars.
+One example use-case is dynamically changing the logging level within subprocesses.

 Show me some code
 =================